 By the same token, opponents of the outsourcing concept cite some of the drawbacks to the practice:

-- Outsourcing could undermine tenure-based employment system.
+- Outsourcing could undermine the tenure-based employment system.

-- Quality of teaching could be lower.
+- The quality of teaching could be lower.

-While the jury appears to still be out on whether outsourcing is a good idea for community colleges, many schools and companies are proceeding with plans to broaden the scope of higher education through sources outside the mainstream educational sector.
+While the jury appears to still be out on whether outsourcing is a good idea for community colleges, many schools and companies are proceeding with plans to broaden the scope of higher education through sources outside the mainstream education sector.